Known as Roto-Vegas for good reason, the Rotorua tourist trail is bright, exciting and loaded with thrills.

 Kiwis are renowned for coming up with some crazy inventions.
-The OGO is one of them.
-Andrew Akers, the inventor of downhill ball rolling, originally founded Zorb company and was CEO of Zorb until departing in 2006, when he set up OGO Rotorua.
+The Zorb is one of them.
+Brothers David and Andrew Akers, the inventor of downhill ball rolling, originally founded Zorb company in 1994.
 As innovators, these guys certainly know what they’re doing.

 The idea of squeezing into a large inflatable ball and rolling down a hill made me feel mildly anxious and prickly with pre-emptive claustrophobia.

-But there’s actually nothing scary about an OGO ride.
+But there’s actually nothing scary about a Zorb ride.
 In fact, we didn’t expect it to be quite so hilarious.

 We slosh and splash; slip and slide inside a warm plastic bubble, cackling with involuntary laughter for the full two-minute ride down the hill and lie in a heap of giggles at the bottom.

-The kids squeeze out of their OGO next to us, wild-eyed with excitement – ‘Again!’
+The kids squeeze out of their Zorb next to us, wild-eyed with excitement – ‘Again!’